medizininformatik-initiative/fhir-data-evaluator/Documentation/Documentation.md

 stratifier.
 If the stratifier element consists of components, it still must have a code.
 Each component also consists of a code and a criteria.
 A criteria consists of a language and an expression.
 As language, currently only `text/fhirpath` is accepted.
 Accordingly, the expression must be a FHIRPath statement.
 It must start at the base resource type and must evaluate into a coding, like `Condition.code.coding`.
+Multiple stratifier elements are evaluated separately and only share the same base group population.

 As currently only the population of type `initial-population` is supported, a stratifier element simply counts the occurrences of each coding found at the path defined in the criteria expression, or in case the stratifier consists of